Sunny Ang: Investigations and indictment

-Police investigations began the moment when 22-year-old Jenny Cheok went missing.
-Immediately, Sunny Ang became a suspect in the missing Cheok's case.
+Police investigations began the moment 22-year-old Jenny Cheok went missing.
+Immediately, Ang became a suspect in the case.

-The police found out that in less than 24 hours after Cheok went missing, Ang had notified several insurance companies that Cheok was dead and demanded for insurance compensation.
-Ang even tried to look for lawyers to rush up the coroner's report about the conclusion of whether Cheok was dead or not.
-This aroused the suspicion of the police since it was not even concluded that the missing Cheok was dead when Ang went to demand the companies to issue the payouts, and that he, being an experienced diver, might conveniently stood to gain from the payouts of the insurance policies he may have bought for Cheok.
+The police found that less than 24 hours after Cheok went missing, Ang had notified several insurance companies that Cheok was dead and demanded compensation.
+Ang even tried to look for lawyers to rush the coroner's report about whether Cheok was dead or not.
+This aroused the suspicion of the police since it was not even concluded that the missing Cheok was dead when Ang went to demand the companies to issue the payouts.
+As he was an experienced diver, he stood to gain from the payouts of the insurance policies he may have bought for Cheok.
 The police then decided to re-classify Cheok's disappearance as murder (under the pretext of investigation purposes) on 6 September 1963, and started their formal investigations.

-It was only on 21 December 1964 when police arrested Ang, and brought him to court to face a murder charge the next day.
+On 21 December 1964, police arrested Ang, and brought him to court to face a murder charge the next day.
 Ang was initially discharged (but not acquitted) of the murder charge on 29 December 1964, as the judge did not accept the prosecution's request for more time to prepare their case.
 However, the police re-arrested him again an hour later, and detained him for a day before charging him with murder a second time.
-This time, the magistrate approved some time for the prosecution to build their case given that it involved a possible, but serious offence of murder and ordered Ang to be remanded at Outram Prison (now defunct since 1973) to await trial.
+This time, the magistrate approved some time for the prosecution to build their case given that it involved a possible, but serious, offence of murder, and ordered Ang to be remanded at Outram Prison (defunct since 1973) to await trial.